 Social contract (1763) is from translations of Rousseau.
 Social Darwinism attested from 1887.
 Social engineering attested from 1899.
 Social science is from 1785.
 In late 19c. newspapers, social evil is "prostitution."
 Social network is attested by 1971; social networking by 1984; social media by 2008.
 Social justice is attested by 1718.

 I must introduce a parenthetical protest against the abuse of the current term 'social justice'.
 From meaning 'justice in relations between groups or classes' it may slip into meaning a particular assumption as to what these relations should be; and a course of action might be supported because it represented the aim of 'social justice', which from the point of view of 'justice' was not just.
-The term 'social justice' is in danger of losing its rational content--which would be replaced by a powerful emotional charge.
-I believe that I have used the term myself: it should never be employed unless the user is prepared to define clearly what social justice means to him, and why he thinks it just. [footnote in T.S.
-Eliot's "Notes Towards the Definition of Culture," 1948]
+The term 'social justice' is in danger of losing its rational content—which would be replaced by a powerful emotional charge.
+I believe that I have used the term myself: it should never be employed unless the user is prepared to define clearly what social justice means to him, and why he thinks it just.
+[T.S.
+Eliot, footnote in "Notes Towards the Definition of Culture," 1948]